How do I register a trademark?

 6. Respond to questions from the USPTO.

 Once your application is submitted, a USPTO Examining Attorney will be assigned to your application.
 The Examining Attorney will review your application and decide whether you meet the requirements for registration.
 They may reach out to you to get more information or ask questions.
-The initial review can take anywhere from three to five months from the date of submission.
+Based on current processing times, the initial review can take anywhere from five to seven months from the date of submission.

 Some of the most common reasons for Office Actions are likelihood of confusion between your mark and another similar mark that was filed or registered before your application, revision of the description of your goods or services, recategorization of the ID class, or requiring a new specimen showing your mark in use for your goods or services.